-Addiction Recovery Austin Tx is a good place to start your recovery journey.
-It is important to understand that addiction may have a genetic component affects your risk of addiction, and growing up in a home where substance abuse is prevalent also makes you more susceptible to the disease.
+It’s important to understand that addiction may have a genetic component that affects your risk of addiction and growing up in a home where substance abuse is prevalent also makes you more susceptible to the disease.
 However, your family background shouldn’t mean that you’re doomed to spend your life battling the condition.
 This article examines the role of genetics in the development of addiction and discusses how to break the cycle.

 Many diseases run in families, and addiction is one of these conditions.
 It’s not unusual to see three or more generations ravaged by the disease.
-If you have family members who struggle with substance abuse, there’s a greater chance that you may be at a greater risk of addiction and develop similar problems with alcohol or drugs.
+If you have family members who struggle with substance abuse, you may have a greater genetic vulnerability to addiction.
+There’s a greater chance that you may have a higher risk of developing addiction and similar problems with alcohol or drugs.

 Generational addiction is more common than you might realize.
-According to one study, about 80 million Americans either has a spouse with alcoholism, a family member with alcoholism, or grew up with alcoholic parents.1
+Although the research regarding genetics and substance abuse is complex, it’s clear that generational addiction is a real concern.
+According to one study, about 80 million Americans either has a spouse with alcoholism, a family member with alcoholism or grew up with alcoholic parents.1

 Research consistently shows that children who have at least one parent with a substance use disorder are four times more likely to develop a substance abuse problem themselves.
 These children might feel shame or embarrassment about their situation, and they’re often reluctant to seek help.
 Without some type of intervention to stop the cycle, it’s no surprise that addiction often spans multiple generations in a family.

 Is Addiction Genetic?